Multi-fidelity surrogate modeling for time-series outputs: Abstract

 \section{Abstract}

-This paper considers the surrogate modeling of a complex numerical code in a multi-fidelity framework when the code output is a time series.
-Using an experimental design of the low- and high-fidelity code levels, an original Gaussian process regression method is proposed.
+This paper considers the surrogate modeling of a complex numerical code in a multi-fidelity framework when the code output is a time series and two code levels are available: a high-fidelity and expensive code level and a low-fidelity and cheap code level.
+The goal is to emulate a fast-running approximation of the high-fidelity code level.
+An original Gaussian process regression method is proposed that uses an experimental design of the low- and high-fidelity code levels.
 The code output is expanded on a basis built from the experimental design.
 The first coefficients of the expansion of the code output are processed by a co-kriging approach.
-The last coefficients are collectively processed by a kriging approach with covariance tensorization.
-The resulting surrogate model taking into account the uncertainty in the basis construction is shown to have better performance in terms of prediction errors and uncertainty quantification than standard dimension reduction techniques.
+The last coefficients are processed by a kriging approach with covariance tensorization.
+The resulting surrogate model provides a predictive mean and a predictive variance of the output of the high-fidelity code level.
+It is shown to have better performance in terms of prediction errors and uncertainty quantification than standard dimension reduction techniques.

 \begin{AMS} 60G15, 62F15, 62G08 \end{AMS}